buchanana01/ve-content/docs/help.md

 ## ve-storiiies

 Displays an IIIF annotated image.
 This component is being deprecated as support for the use of image annotations is now provided in the `ve-image` component.
-This component should not be used
+This component should not be used.

 ### ve-storiiies attributes